French Romanesque Painting (c.1000-1200)

-As has been suggested by the art scholar Duprat, French Romanesque painting can be conveniently divided into four groups, which differ essentially in manner: the fresco paintings of the west, with subdued colour on a light background; the bright paintings on blue background found chiefly in Bugundy and in the south-east; the paintings of Auvergne, with their dark background, and the Catalan paintings of the Eastern Pyrenees.
+As has been suggested by the Romanesque art scholar Duprat, medieval painting in France can be conveniently divided into four groups, which differ essentially in manner: (1) the fresco paintings of the west, with subdued colour on a light background; (2) the bright paintings on blue background found chiefly in Bugundy and in the south-east; (3) the paintings of Auvergne, with their dark background; and (4) the Catalan paintings of the Eastern Pyrenees.
 Of course this division is valid only in its broad lines, and we can find paintings with light backgrounds in Auvergne and Burgundy.
 In any case, many works cannot be attached to any particular school or group.

 From an attentive examination of the totality of French mural painting we may conclude that France was less subject to Byzantine influence than (say) Romanesque painting in Italy or Romanesque painting in Spain; as a general rule, the French frescoes maintain the tradition of Carolingian art, transformed during the Romanesque period by the creative genius of local artists.
 It is hard to establish - the total destruction of the murals of earlier periods making the necessary comparisons impossible - in what proportion the contributions of Roman and Byzantine art influenced the formation of Romanesque religious art in France.
 (Note: Another celebrated work of art created in France, during the Romanesque period, was the Bayeux Tapestry.)